 Independent living – UK Government assessment

-- Disabled people have struggled to access food, medicine and necessities during the pandemic on an equal basis with others, with concerns about the failure of supermarkets to provide accessible services, both in store and online.
+- In the early stages of the COVID-19 pandemic, disabled people struggled to access food and other essentials on an equal basis with others, with concerns about the failure of supermarkets to provide accessible services, both in store and online.

-- The right to independent living is not currently incorporated into domestic law in England.
+- The right to independent living is not currently fully incorporated into domestic law in England.

 Read more about the UK and Welsh Governments’ actions on independent living.